South Carolina Court Records

 Is a Summons Worse Than a Ticket in South Carolina?

 In South Carolina, there are two types of tickets: regular traffic tickets and ordinance summons.
 Uniform traffic tickets are used exclusively by the law enforcement officers of South Carolina for traffic offenses.
 Ordinance summons, on the other hand, is issued by law enforcement agents to enforce local ordinances relating to traffic.
-An ordinance summons is a notice requiring the presence of the offender to present his or her case in a municipal court.
+An ordinance summons is a notice requiring the presence of the offender to present their case in a municipal court.
 Uniform traffic tickets are worse in South Carolina because tickets can initiate an arrest.
 At the same time, ordinance summons can neither be used to perform an arrest nor regulate motor vehicle operations on the road.